-Different sites and pages might focus upon specific topics of interest, such as health or sports, or weather, or constuction.
-A way a search engine might use to try to get around some of the limitations of words with multiple meanings is to assign domain or topical scores to web pages and other items found on the Web, regardless of which queries they might be good results for.
+Different sites and pages might focus on specific topics of interest, such as health or sports, or weather, or construction.
+A search engine might use to try to get around some of the limitations of words with multiple meanings is to assign domain or topical scores to web pages and other items found on the Web, regardless of which queries they might be good results for.
 Then if a query seems to cover a specific domain or topic, to return pages that involve that topic, based upon a “domain score” for those pages.

 Why Look at Domains (Categories of Interest) in Ranking Pages?

 The patent’s description begins by describing conventional methods of ranking pages in search results.
-When a search engine attempts to match a query with a document, there are a number of steps that it may go through first.
+When a search engine attempts to match a query with a document, there are many steps that it may go through first.

-The lemma, or normal form of the word in the query, would them be used to see which documents contain that term.
+The lemma, or normal form of the word in the query, would them be used to see which terms contain it.

 But one of the main limitations to this kind of approach is when a word in a query might have more than one meaning, and the meaning isn’t very clear from the context of the query.

-If each page had a domain-based score, and queries could be also given domain scores, it might help in finding results that might match queries well.
+If each page had a domain-based score, and queries could also be given domain scores, it might help find results that might match queries well.

-There might be a number of ways to calculate a domain score for a page.
+There might be several ways to calculate a domain score for a page.
 One might be to give a page a “medical” domain score based upon how many medical terms appeared on the page.
 Another might be to take a query into account and see how well the set of medical terms in a query match up with medical concepts appearing on a page.

-The order of pages in search results might them be based upon both the traditional way of ranking pages, as well as a topical or domain score for those pages.
+The order of pages in search results might be based on both the traditional way of ranking pages and a topical or domain score for those pages.